A branching particle system as a model of semipushed fronts: Convergence to the CSBP: small time steps

 \subsection{Proof of Proposition \ref{prop7}}

 \zu{Z^{A,(u)}}

-Starting with one particle at $x\leqslant L$, we stop the particles when they hit $L$.
-For each particle $v$ hitting $L$ at time $u$, we denote by $Z^{(v)}$ the contribution of its descendants to $Z^{}$.
-We further define $\mathcal{L}$ the set of particles that hit $L$.
-Thus, we write the process $Z^{}$ as
+Starting with one particle at $x\leqslant L$ at time $t_k$, we stop the particles when they hit $L$.
+We denote by $\mathcal{L}$ the set of particles that hit $L$.
+For each $v\in \mathcal{L}$, we identify the particle $v$ with the time it hits $L$ and denote by $Z^{(v)}$ the contribution of its descendants to $Z$.
+Writing $Z$ as the sum of these different contributions, we get